bcgov/visitz-api/docs/decisions/0013-choose-an-e2e-api-testing-framework.md

 * Good, because you can write resuable test suites in JavaScript
 * Good, because Insomnia is open source
 * Good, because Inso CLI is a CLI collection runner tool with reporting options
-* Bad, because newer builds (past 2023.5.8) severly limit what can be done without a cloud account, including the collection runner and CLI
+* Bad, because newer builds (past 2023.5.8) severely limit what can be done without a cloud account, including the collection runner and CLI

 ### Cypress